Why Is Water Important to Dogs?

 Water is an essential component of a dog’s body and critical to good health.
-Water is required for all cellular, organ, and all tissue functions of the body.
+Water is required for all cellular, organ, and tissue functions of the body.
 Pet owners sometimes ask the question “Why is my dog not drinking water?”

-One realizes the importance of water when faced with the negative consequences of not drinking, which is “dehydration”.
+One realizes the importance of water when faced with the negative consequences of not drinking, which is “dehydration.”
 Dehydration results from more output than intake.
 This can occur from not drinking or from excessive output.

 How Much Should a Dog Drink?

-In a normal environment, the amount of water a dog should drink per day is dependent on his size.
+In a normal environment, the amount of water a dog should drink per day is dependent on their size.
 The general rule is that dogs should drink 20 to 40 ml of water per pound of body weight per day.
 This comes out to about 3 to 4 cups of water for a 20-pound dog or 6 to 8 cups of water for a 40-pound dog per day.
 Learn more about details of water requirements by weight with this article: How Much Water Should a Dog Drink?

 Factors that Affect How Much a Dog Should Drink